A Bayesian theory of market impact: A Bayesian market maker

 Note that $\Im(q)/\Im(Q)\simeq\sqrt{Q/q}$ for $q\ge Q$, which is the same behaviour derived in the latent order book model \cite{donier2015fully} and it is compatible with the slow power-law decay predicted by the propagator model \cite{bouchaud2003fluctuations,zarinelli2015beyond} and the empirically observed power-law decay of the impact for intra-day time-scales~\cite{bucci2018slow}.

 Our theory predicts a decay of the impact to zero, and no permanent impact (see Fig.~\ref{fig:decay}).
+This is consistent with the fact that, in the original formulation of the GMM, the signal that the informed trader has access to is not permanent either, because she ceases to submit orders after time $T$.

 There is no conclusive evidence on whether meta-orders leave a permanent impact or not.
 Some studies~\cite{brokmann2015slow,gomes2015market} suggest that the decay should tend towards the initial price.
 Others~\cite{moro2009market,zarinelli2015beyond} support the hypothesis of a plateau.
 The ``fair pricing'' theory~\cite{farmer2013efficiency} predicts a ``universal'' permanent impact equal to $2/3$ of the peak impact, which seems to be ruled out by more recent empirical studies on larger datasets~\cite{bucci2018slow}.
 Permanent impact has been related to the effect of informed traders~\cite{bucci2018slow} and it should vanish in perfectly efficient markets, in agreement with the prediction based on the Minority Game~\cite{barato2013impact}.
 Within our theory, impact decay arises from the interplay between a constant bias in the order flow $n_t$, that leads to $\E{\xi}=GQ/\sqrt{t}$, and a linearly increasing variance of $n_t$, which yields $\V{\xi}\simeq 1$.
 A permanent impact can arise under an anti-correlated order flow such that the variance of $n_t$ saturates, while the bias in the order flow is preserved.
 It is easy to see that this would generate a permanent impact which is proportional to $Q$.
 In the latent order book model~\cite{benzaquen2018market}, a permanent impact arises when the market has a finite memory.
 In our case, a finite memory can also lead to a constant variance of $n_t$, and hence to $\V{\xi}\sim 1/t$, but at the same time it washes out the bias in the order flow.
 As a result, no permanent impact arises in our model with a finite memory.
 These insights were fully confirmed by numerical simulations.

 For small $t-T$, our theory predicts that the impact immediately after the end of the meta-order decays as

 This is less steep than the decay $\E{\Delta p_{t>T}}/\E{\Delta p_T}\simeq1-\sqrt{(t-T)/T}$ predicted by the latent order books model~\cite{donier2015fully}.